 Best Size Shed For a Home Gym: Dimensions For Different Goals

-Of course it depends on what you want to do in your shed.
+The best size mainly depends on what you actually want to do.
+Different workout styles require different equipment which changes the size requirements.
 Here are the best shed sizes for a few of the most common home gym setups;

 • Free weights (Power rack, Barbell+weights, Bench): A shed that measures at least 8’ by 8’ is sufficient but 8’ by 10’ would be better.
 (244 cm x 244 cm or 244 x 305 cm)